 Create a new manual

 Edit the existing chapter

-- Click the chevron next to the chapter title (in this case, "Default Chapter")
+- Click the vertical ellipses next to the chapter title (in this case, "Default Chapter")

 - Click Edit.

 You can also create new chapters by clicking the New + button next to Chapters.

 Your chapter will belong to whichever manual is selected at the time of creation.

 When you create a new article, it will be organized within the chapter that you create it in.